Is the Interlinking of Rivers desirable? If yes, is it feasible?

 The studies carried out by the National Water Development Agency for Interlinking of Rivers of the country, prima facie, indicate that the scheme is technically feasible.

-What is the scope of the programme of Interlinking of Rivers (ILR)?
+What is the scope of the program of Interlinking of Rivers (ILR)?

-The programme for Interlinking of major rivers of India Comprises 30 links to share available waters equitably between different Basins and States.
+The program for Interlinking of major rivers of India Comprises 30 links to share available waters equitably between different Basins and States.